On the regularity and existence of weak solutions for a class of degenerate singular elliptic problem: Functional setting and main results

 \end{Definition} Using the Poincar\'e inequality from \cite{Juh}, the norm defined by \eqref{norm1} on the space $W_{0}^{1,p}(\Omega,w)$ is equivalent to the norm given by

 Moreover, the space $W^{1,p}_{0}(\Omega,w)$ is a separable and uniformly convex Banach space, see \cite{Juh}.

 We provide existence results for the following subclass of $p$-admissible weights given by $W_p^{s}$, see Theorem \ref{pur2thm1}.
-Moreover, we establish existence and uniqueness results for the whole class of $p$-admissible weights $w\in W_p$, in Theorem \ref{w2thm1} for $f=w$ in $\Om$ and in Theorem \ref{w2thm2} for any nonnegative $f\in L^1(\Om)\setminus\{0\}$ respectively.
-Let us remark that the class $W_{p}^{s}$ is introduced in \cite{Drabek} to study nonsingular weighted $p$-Laplace equations, where such class are crucial, for example to obtain boundedness estimates, which allows us to deal with the case $\gamma(x)>1$ in Theorem \ref{pur2thm1}.
+Moreover, we establish existence results for the whole class of $p$-admissible weights $w\in W_p$, in Theorem \ref{w2thm1} for $f=w$ in $\Om$.
+Let us remark that the class $W_{p}^{s}$ is introduced in \cite{Drabek} to study nonsingular weighted $p$-Laplace equations, where such class are crucial, for example to obtain boundedness estimates, which allows us to deal with the case $\gamma>1$ in Theorem \ref{pur2thm1}.
 To this end, below we state an embedding result.
 Let $1<p<\infty$ and define the set

 Consider the following subclass of $W_p$ given by

 Let $s\in I$, then we observe that